 Just two hours northwest of Madrid, in the historic Kingdom of Castile and Leon, sits Salamanca: a vibrant, exciting and youthful city with graceful golden-hued sandstone buildings, two prestigious universities, two grand cathedrals, a Roman bridge, many Romanesque, Gothic, Moorish, Renaissance and Baroque monuments, and what is deemed to be Europe's most attractive Plaza Mayor, or Main Square.

-For over 8 centuries, Salamanca has been a major learning center as a popular university town where in the past, only the best and brightest could attend its 13th century university - one of the oldest and most prestigious in the world.
-This benefited the city allowing it to become the center of Spanish language and culture (and student population) we know of today!
+For over eight centuries, Salamanca has been a major learning center as a popular university town where in the past, only the best and brightest could attend its 13th century university - one of the oldest and most prestigious in the world.
+This benefited the city allowing it to become the center of Spanish language and culture (and student population) that we know today!

 In 1492, around the same time when Spanish began to replace Latin as the official language, a young Humanist and Philologist named Antonio de Nebrija published in Salamanca the first grammar reference book of the Spanish Language titled Gramática de la Lengua Castellana (Spanish Language Grammar).

-In 1988, Salamanca was declared as a World Heritage City by UNESCO, due to her position as a city in the European continent whose charm appeal falls on her medieval past and the fact her inhabitants speak the 'purest' form Spanish.
+In 1988, Salamanca was declared a World Heritage City by UNESCO, due to its position as a city in the European continent whose charm appeal falls on her medieval past and the fact its inhabitants speak the 'purest' form Spanish.

 Through her astounding monuments, museums, her historical city center and modern way of living the centuries-old traditions, Salamanca allows her students to become completely immersed in the rich cultural and social life of Spain, making Salamanca quite simply the perfect place to study Spanish!